 Live to Eat

-Thanks to the nearby farms and small producers, Alebird's food menu focuses on fresh, seasonal and ever-changing fare.
+Thanks to nearby farms and small producers, Alebird’s food menu focuses on fresh and ever-changing fare.

 Alebird is also joining the many other local eateries striving to offer delicious meals for all dietary restrictions and preferences.
-The menu features comfort food items and includes vegetarian, vegan, and gluten free options.
+The menu notes items that are vegetarian, vegan and gluten-free, and which dishes can be made gluten-free on request.

-During the summer months, Poses & Pints offers you the chance to get your flow on while enjoying craft beer on Alebird’s outdoor patio.
-For $10, you get to join an hour-long yoga session paired with a refreshing pint of your choice.
+A Summer Saturday Yoga Series offers you the chance to get your flow on while enjoying craft beer on Alebird’s outdoor patio.
+For $15, you get to join an hour-long yoga session paired with a refreshing pint of your choice.

 Brewsader Check-in